 Your rights regarding health information about you

 Right to inspect and copy.
-With certain exceptions (such as psychotherapy notes, information collected for certain legal proceedings, and health information restricted by law), you have the right to inspect and/or receive a copy of your health information that is maintained by us or for us in enrollment, payment, claims settlement and case or medical management record systems, or that is part of a set of records that is otherwise used by us to make a decision about you.
+With certain exceptions (such as information collected for certain legal proceedings and health information restricted by law), you have the right to inspect and/or receive a copy of your health information that is maintained by us or for us in enrollment, payment, claims settlement and case or medical management record systems, or that is part of a set of records that is otherwise used by us to make a decision about you.

-We require you to submit your request in writing.
+You are required to submit your request in writing.
 We may charge you a reasonable fee for copying your records.
 We may deny access, under certain circumstances, such as if we believe it may endanger you or someone else.
 You may request that we designate a licensed health care professional to review the denial.

-Right to request an amendment .
+Right to request an amendment.
 If you feel that health information we have about you is incorrect or incomplete, you may ask us to amend the information.
 You have the right to request an amendment for as long as the information is kept by or for the Plan in enrollment, payment, claims settlement and case or medical management record systems, or that is part of a set of records that is otherwise used by us to make a decision about you.

 We may deny your request if the health information:

 - was not created by the Plan (unless the person or entity that created the health information is no longer available to respond to your request);